EU internal migration dominant so far

 .
 It is important to send a signal both internally and externally that Germany wants to attract foreign skilled workers to the labor market.
 Despite the many reforms to immigration law in recent years, however, comparatively few skilled workers from outside the EU still come to Germany.
 In the task of creating and maintaining a welcoming culture that makes immigration to Germany even more attractive for particularly qualified skilled workers, German industry also sees itself as having a responsibility.

 Any law is only as good as its practical implementation.
 For some years now, it has been apparent that it is above all the practical problems in the administrative implementation of immigration law that at least impede, and in some cases even prevent, more skilled workers from immigrating to Germany.

 The introduction of an electronic file in communication between foreign missions, foreigners authorities and the Federal Employment Agency, as well as the introduction of a comprehensive inter-agency IT system for employment migration, are also irreplaceable prerequisites for accelerated and smooth processes.
-In order to facilitate the immigration of skilled workers and create fast decision-making processes, the bundling of the tasks of the approximately 600 municipal foreigners authorities of the federal states in the area of skilled labor migration into specialized, supraregional central foreigners authorities, as provided for in the Skilled Workers Immigration Act, is necessary.
+In order to facilitate skilled labor immigration and create fast decision-making processes, the bundling of the tasks of the approximately 600 municipal foreigners authorities of the federal states in the area of skilled labor migration into specialized, supraregional central foreigners authorities, as envisaged in the Skilled Labor Immigration Act, is necessary.